AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 .. note::

   You can provide ``-from-lkql`` and ``-from`` to the same GNATcheck run.
 This will combine specified rules in both files.
+However, you can only provide one LKQL rule options file.

+  By default, GNATcheck will look for a ``rules.lkql`` file in the current working directory or besides the specified project file.
+If there is one and none has been explicitly provided, GNATcheck will load it as the rule options file.

 The default behavior is that all the rule checks are disabled.